gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Downloading the container is akin to installing the software you need to interact with the book, so you will only need to run it once.
-However, keep in mind that the docker "image," the file that stores the container, is relatively large (around 4GB), so you will need the space on your machine as well as a good internet connection.
+However, keep in mind that the Docker "image," the file that stores the container, is relatively large (around 4GB), so you will need the space on your machine as well as a good internet connection.
 If you check those two boxes, you are ready to go.
 Here are the steps to take: